madelinezec/devhub-content/source/includes/authors/lynn-michael.rst

    :github: https://github.com/mrlynn
    :linkedin: https://www.linkedin.com/in/mlynn/

-   I'm Michael Lynn, a Principal Developer Advocate at MongoDB focusing on emerging developers.
+   Michael Lynn is a Principal Developer Advocate on the Developer Relations team at MongoDB focusing on Realm, Swift, iOS as well as Startups and Emerging Developers.